Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-backend-repo.md

 postnumber: 3
 ---

-In this chapter, we will initialise the back-end repo and get everything setup
+In this chapter, we will initialise the back-end repo and get everything setup.

 ## Create a repo on Github

-head over to Github and click on create a repo
+Then head over to [Github](https://github.com/) and click on create a repo

 ![](/uploads/1.png)

-then create an empty repo and call it lunar-tour-api, and leave the other fields blank.
+Then create an empty repo and call it lunar-tour-api, and leave the other fields blank.

 ![](/uploads/2.png)